tgirke/tgirke.github.io/teaching.md

 ---
 <br/>

-I enjoy teaching classes and mentoring students and postdocs, and consider it to be one of the unique privileges of my profession.
-My greatest pleasure as a teacher comes during those moments in a class when students transition from simply listening and reading the material to actually understanding it, and thereby advancing to independently solving problems relevant for their future research career.
+> I enjoy teaching classes and mentoring students and postdocs, and consider it to be one of the unique privileges of my profession.
+My greatest pleasure as a teacher comes during those moments when students transition from simply listening and reading the material to actually understanding it, and thereby advancing to independently solving problems relevant for their future research career.

 ## Courses